Suite 390, 425 Carrall Street

 Finances

-Ecojustice received $8.5m in Canadian donations in F2021.
-It also received $679k in international donations.
-Administrative costs are 11% of revenues (less investment income) and fundraising costs are 19% of Canadian donations.
-This results in total overhead spending of 30%.
-For every dollar donated, 70 cents go to the cause.
-This is within Ci’s reasonable range for overhead spending.
+Ecojustice received $9.9m in Canadian donations and $1.1m in international donations in F2023.
+Administrative costs were 10% of revenues.
+Fundraising costs were 22% of donations.
+Total overhead spending was 32%.
+For every dollar donated, 68 cents are available to go to the cause.
+This is within Ci’s reasonable range for spending.

-According to its annual filing with the CRA, Ecojustice used external fundraisers in F2021.
-It paid a total of $85k to external fundraisers during the year.
+According to its filing with the CRA, Ecojustice used external fundraisers in F2023.
+It paid a total of $117k to external fundraisers during the year.
 Ecojustice does not report how much these agencies raised.
-The charity states that these fundraisers do not collect any revenue, but instruct donors to send funds directly to Ecojustice instead.

 Charity Intelligence has sent this update to Ecojustice for review.
 Changes and edits may be forthcoming.